JestonBlu/Pi-Cluster/README.md

 # PySpark Raspberry Pi Cluster Project

 This repo is being used to document my project for building a small raspberry pi cluster running spark.
 Similar to [this article](http://makezine.com/projects/build-a-compact-4-node-raspberry-pi-cluster/) which I used as a guide, I only wanted to have to use a single wall plug for the entire setup.
 I also wanted to minimize the footprint of the cluster.
 In this example all of the devices except for the USB hub are powered by USB.
+I have broken the project into 3 sections: building the cluster, setting up the os, and configuring spark.

 # Shopping List
 * 3 - Raspberry Pi 3b, (i also added an old 2b, not shown in pictures)